KiranKeertipati/cse15l-lab-reports/lab3.md

 ```
 - **Example 2:**

-The following is the command I used.
+The following is another command I used.
 The command matches `waTER` regardless of the case of the letters and the output is all the lines in `water_fees.txt` that match this requirement.
 Hence the output is all the lines with `water` or even `Water`.

  ```
  kirankeertipati@Kirans-MacBook-Pro stringsearch-data % grep -i "waTER"  technical/government/Media/water_fees.txt